apify/apify-docs/docs/storage.md

 [Apify SDK](https://sdk.apify.com/docs/api/key-value-store), Apify's [JavaScript API client](https://docs.apify.com/apify-client-js#ApifyClient-keyValueStores) or the [Apify API](https://docs.apify.com/api/v2#/reference/key-value-stores).

-For more information, see the [Key-value store]({{@link storage/key_value_store.md}}) documentation.
+For more information, see the [key-value store]({{@link storage/key_value_store.md}}) documentation page.

 ## [](#request-queue) Request queue

 [Request queues]({{@link storage/request_queue.md}}) allow you to dynamically maintain a queue of URLs of web pages.
-You can use this in recursively crawling websites: you start from initial URLs and add new links as they are found, while skipping duplicates.
+You can use this in recursively crawling websites: you start from initial URLs and add new links as they are found while skipping duplicates.

 ![Request queue graphic]({{@asset images/request-queue-overview.svg}})